Will Electricity Prices Go Down in 2023? | Solar.com

 Please enter a valid zip code.

-After the largest one-year spike in electricity prices in 40 years, many homeowners are feeling the impact of high electricity bills and wondering if electricity prices will go down in 2023.
+After a rapid increase in utility rates in 2022, many homeowners are feeling the pain of several years of high electricity bills and wondering if utility rates will go down in 2025.

 We’ll put it this way: Don’t hold your breath for electricity prices to drop.